amarptel/100-days-of-code/log.md

 **Today's Progress**:Jeez it's been a month, but we are freaking back!
 Going to try and be super dedicated this time and hold myself accountable.
 Added in a border for my about me section and was able to make it disappear via javascript all on my own!

 **Thoughts:**: Didn't really know what I wanted to work on today, but saw that my about me section where I describe myself was missing a something, so I decided to add in vertical borders, which was easy enough.
 I then realized they interfered with the text on my navbar upon scrolling, so I spent most of the time creating an onscroll function in JavaScript and I was able to make them disappear after a certain number of pixels have been scrolled.
 They also reappear when I scroll back up.
 Super proud of myself and this is a great building block!
 Remember to celebrate my wins.

+Day 24: July 2nd, 2024.

+**Today's Progress**: Learned more about flexbox and brute forced css for about me section.
+It's looking much better, but still need to find a way to reduce the gap between the unordered list.

+**Thoughts:**: Proud of myself for getting back at it and I hope this will be the start of some consistency.
+My about me section is looking better and I'm way more knowledgeable about flexbox!
+Going to try and reduce the size between the ul gaps tomorrow (today).